oracle-livelabs/apex/proof-of-concept/4-improving-tasks-todos/improving-tasks-todos.md

 - Update the Task Form page
 - Improve the Milestones and Task List of Values
 - Use APEX Assistant in the code Editor
-- Update the applications To Dos section
+- Update the Application To Dos section

 ### What You will Need